Wireless Sofle V2 Build Guide

 Now for the hotswap sockets, I tend to find it easiest to place all of the sockets in their outlined positions and then solder them into place one side at a time.

-Step 3: Socketing Controller and E-ink screen
+Step 3: Socketing Controller and MiP Screen

 Next is getting our controllers onto the board.
 The new Sofle V2 kits include machine pin sockets and pins, we recommend using them to make replacing/upgrading your controllers easy.
 First off, insert the sockets into the top side of the PCB (opposite to the side with the hotswap sockets), soldering the top and bottom pins to secure them.